What is Brain Week?

 The brain is on a roll!
 Why are there so many events or publications entitled “neuro-something”?
 It is because, over the last twenty years, research has undergone a revolution in the concepts and methods of studying the nervous system.
 Thanks to brain imaging, we can see “the brain thinking” in real time, with colourised images that stimulate the curiosity of the general public.
 In laboratory animals, and even in humans in some cases, it is possible to observe in vivo the interactions between the different areas of the brain in the performance of complex tasks.

-It has been shown, for example, that during periods of sleep, the brain recapitulates certain events of the day in an accelerated manner, which seems to be linked to the reinforcement of learning.
-The introduction of artificial intelligence has made it possible to do two things: on the one hand, to make the best use of the immense databases of experimental data to draw conclusions about the functioning of the nervous system and its dysfunctions, and on the other hand, to use the results of these data to improve the quality of life.
+For example, researchers have shown that during periods of sleep, the brain accelerates the recapitulation of certain events from the day, which seems to reinforce learning.
+The introduction of artificial intelligence has made it possible to do two things.
+On the one hand, to make the best use of the immense databases of experimental data to draw conclusions about the functioning of the nervous system and its dysfunctions, and on the other hand, to use the results of these data to improve the quality of life.

-The introduction of artificial intelligence has enabled two things to be done: firstly, to make the best use of the immense experimental databases to draw conclusions about the functioning of the nervous system and its dysfunctions, and secondly, to control sensory prostheses that are surprisingly efficient.
+The introduction of artificial intelligence has enabled two things to be done.
+Firstly, to make the best use of the immense experimental databases to draw conclusions about the functioning of the nervous system and its dysfunctions.
+Secondly, to control sensory prostheses that are surprisingly efficient.

 Brain imaging has followed the development of babies’ brains, sometimes from intrauterine life.
 This has changed our understanding of how babies learn and perform.
 At birth, they have pre-wired neural circuits dedicated to different sensory, motor and cognitive functions.
 However, these circuits are poorly optimised and interfere with each other.

 Daily learning in a favourable environment favours “performance”, underpinned by a pruning of unused branches and a specialisation of these circuits.
-These studies have highlighted the neural underpinnings of the so-called postnatal “critical periods” for the maturation of senses and motor skills, as well as cognitive performance.
+These studies have highlighted the neural underpinnings of the so-called postnatal “critical periods”.
+It serves the maturation of senses and motor skills, as well as cognitive performance.

 This year’s events: